 - Create a board for movie night and add some popcorn to the platter.

 - Set up this chocolate dessert board at home after having dinner out at a restaurant.

 - Add this for an easy cocktail party dessert platter.

-Ideas for a chocolate charcuterie board
+How to make a chocolate charcuterie board

 Here are the essential ingredients you’ll need to fill your tray.